 Minors in History: Ending with the Class of 2015, students may choose to minor in history following the old or the new requirements.
 Beginning with the Class of 2016, all students who minor in history must follow the new requirements.
 The new requirements are as follows: a total of five courses, including one 0100-level course, one 0200-level course and one 0400-level course.
 No more than two courses may be taken abroad or at another undergraduate institution.
 Cognate courses from other disciplines will not normally be permitted.

-Beginning with the Class of 2015, AP and IB credit cannot be counted towards a minor in history.
+AP and IB credit cannot be counted towards a minor in history.

 Honors: To earn departmental honors, high honors*, or highest honors** a student must have at least a 3.4, 3.5*, or 3.67** average or above in history department courses other than the senior thesis, have an oral examination on the senior thesis, and receive a grade of at least B+, A-*, or A** on the thesis (HIST 0700).